 Its ideal accuracy range is up to about 40 yards, but if you have great precision, you’ll find that you can exceed 50-60 yards.
 This accuracy is not the norm for crossbows within their price range.
 One of the main contributors to this accuracy is the Picatinny rail guide system that keeps your arrows firmly on track.

 It has a highly detailed instruction manual for setting up, and the assembly should take at most 20 minutes.
-Compound crossbows are generally a bit more complex to assemble the recurves.
-The Jackal’s build is simply superb, starting from the quad split style limbs that are extremely stable: providing great support so you can take proper aim and make an accurate shot.
+Compound crossbows are generally a bit more complex to assemble the Recurves.
+The Jackal’s crossbow build is simply superb, starting from the quad split style limbs that are extremely stable: providing great support so you can take proper aim and make an accurate shot.

 These limbs are not only visually appealing, but the design allows for a slightly faster acceleration rate thanks to a significant reduction in air resistance.
 This really helps with the overall speed and is a major plus for this bow.